Solar Is a Land Use Tradeoff

 More land intensive

 A utility-scale solar project covers most of the leased acreage with panels, inverters, and access roads.
 While limited grazing or pollinator plantings are sometimes possible underneath, traditional row cropping is not.
+National datasets put fixed-tilt utility PV at roughly 6–8 acres per MW on average, with single-axis tracking projects often slightly higher.

 Stable income

 Solar leases are typically structured as fixed annual payments per acre with built-in escalators.
 That means predictable, weather-independent income for the length of the contract — something traditional farming cannot match in volatile years.
+Michigan-specific guidance from MSU Extension places typical lease ranges at several hundred to roughly $1,500 per acre per year, depending on site quality, interconnection, and term.

 Best for lower-performing land